Thermal Tensor Network Simulations of Lattice Fermions with Fixed Filling

 However, in contrast to ground-state DMRG, where the particle number can be fixed exactly by incorporating charge quantum numbers in the MPS, tanTRG---as well as other finite-temperature tensor network methods formulated in the grand canonical ensemble (GCE)---cannot directly control particle number during imaginary-time evolution.
 While in most contexts, filling serves as a more intrinsic parameter for phase diagrams than the chemical potential.
-For example, in the study of SC it is common to refer to the temperature-doping phase diagram~\cite{Qu2024PRLPhase,Qu2024PRLBilayer}, whereas in investigations of topological phases one often considers the temperature-filling phase diagram~\cite{Lu2024PRLThermodynamic,Chen2025Fractional}.
-To achieve a target particle number, dynamical tuning of the chemical potential has been proposed in QMC methods~\cite{Speidel2006JoCTaCAutomatic, Miles2022PREDynamical}, but it remains unexplored in the context of thermal tensor network simulations.
+For example, in the study of SC it is common to refer to the temperature-doping phase diagram~\cite{Qu2024PRLPhase,Qu2024PRLBilayer}, whereas in investigations of topological phases one often considers the temperature-filling phase diagram~\cite{Lu2024PRLThermodynamic,Chen2026SBFractional}.
+To achieve a target particle number, dynamical tuning of the chemical potential has been proposed in QMC~\cite{Speidel2006JoCTaCAutomatic, Miles2022PREDynamical} and variational Gaussian states~\cite{Shi2020PRLVariational} methods, but it remains unexplored in the context of thermal tensor network simulations.
 Traditionally, one begins with a trial chemical potential and then repeatedly adjusts it based on the resulting particle number after a full cooling process.
-Such a tedious manual search relies heavily on experience and adds substantial computational overhead when tracking the temperature evolution at fixed filling.
+Such a tedious manual search relies heavily on experience and adds substantial computational cost.
+Moreover, tracking the temperature evolution of a physical quantitiy at a fixed filling requires collecting data from multiple computations with different fixed chemical potentials, thereby multiplying the total cost by the number of independent computations.
 The difficulty becomes even more severe in compressible states, such as metals and superconductors, where the particle number is highly sensitive to the chemical potential.